The 10 Most Haunted Places in North Carolina

 Of course, these haunting experiences are all the more exciting when there’s some historical context to go along with the place.

-To that end, we’ve put together this list of some of the most famous haunted places in NC and the spooky tales behind them, just in time for Halloween!
+To that end, we’ve put together this list of some of the most famous haunted places in North Carolina and the spooky tales behind them, just in time for Halloween!

-Read to learn more about the spookiest sites and stories of haunted North Carolina…
+Read on to learn more about the spookiest sites and stories of haunted North Carolina…

 READ MORE: The 10 Best North Carolina Haunted Houses